 About this time U.S. companies faced competition from newly developed industrial technology from Japan, German and Great Brittan.
 America’s older industrial base would suffer.
 American executives maintained company profits and their high salaried jobs by cutting worker wage.
 They also cut product quality making competing with high quality foreign competition more difficult.
 Union’s leaders also wanted to keep their high paying jobs so they convinced union members who also wanted to keep their high paying jobs to accept buybacks.
 They also allowed newly hired workers to earn lower wages and fewer fringe benefits.
 The financial industry also faced more foreign competition from foreign bankers and cheap Internet trading.
 They countered with exotic products such as derivatives and Credit Default Swaps.
 Problems resulted.

 U.S. Consistently Produce

 Borrowing Keeps Living Standards High.

 Worker adjusted to stagnant wages by using credit cards to increase living standards.
 Then banks changed the name of home improvement loans to home equity loans and homeowners increased their standard of living by spending equity savings.

 Fracking has begun to lower energy cost and make U.S. based production more competitive.
 Millennial having grown up in the Digital Age may be able to create the U.S. monopoly power required to rapidly expand the economy and lower the relative cost of debt.
-The United States is better equipped to succeed in a Flat Robotic World than anyone.
+The United States is better equipped to succeed in a Flat Robotic World than any competitor.

 What Makes Me Nervous

-A disastrous rollout of Obama Care increases cost much more than expected and creates such a doctors shortage that Republicans gain control of Congress and cut back dramatically on the social safety net.
-Unemployed college graduates join with dissatisfied poor people and cause social unrest not seen since the 1960's; a time when people were not nearly as spoiled as they are today!
+A disastrous rollout of Obama Care increased cost much more than expected and creates such a doctors shortage that Republicans gain control of Congress and cut back dramatically on the social safety net.
+Unemployed college graduates join with dissatisfied poor people and may cause social unrest not seen since the 1960's; a time when people were not nearly as spoiled as they are today!

 After Tax Income Went Up for the Middle